Bad4boum/Bad4boum.github.io/_posts/2024-05-29-What-Is-a-CTF.md

 - [OverTheWire](https://overthewire.org/): Progressive level cybersecurity challenges for learning and practicing.
 - [CTF Time](https://ctftime.org/): Platform for tracking CTF competitions.

-:white_check_mark: You can play in solo, duo or more !
+You can play in solo, duo or more !
 <br>